zzmp/hifi-docs/_articles/avatars/clapping.md

 You've downloaded and built the High Fidelity interface, and your Oculus Rift is on pre-order.
 Now what?
 Might as well get to know your alter-ego, MyAvatar.

-Upon running the interface, you'll be presented with your brand-new digital body:
+Upon running the Interface, you'll be presented with your brand-new digital body:

 ![Default Body](./images/default_body_n_head.png "Default Body")